Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization: Sparse feedback control realization

-\begin{corollary} Suppose that Problems \ref{prob:sparse-matrix-optim} and \ref{prob:sparse-feedback-realization} have solved, then the implemented sparse (dynamic state) feedback controller $u_{\mathcal{K}}^{\ast}=Hz+Kx^{\ast}$ (i.e., closed-loop $\ell_{1}$ optimal control) of discrete LTI plant \eqref{eq:DT-LTI} is essentially an $N$-step \emph{deadbeat controller}. \end{corollary} \begin{remark}[Relation to deadbeat control] Regarding the deadbeat control, since the designed compensator $\mathcal{K}$ brings the state $x(t)$ to the origin in $N$ steps (satisfying $x(N)=0$), which places all of the eigenvalues of the augmented closed-loop system matrix $\mathcal{A}_{cl}$ at the origin in the complex plane. \end{remark}
+\begin{remark} Regarding the deadbeat control, since the designed compensator $\mathcal{K}$ brings the state $x(t)$ to the origin in $N$ steps (satisfying $x(N)=0$), which places all of the eigenvalues of the augmented closed-loop system matrix $\mathcal{A}+\mathcal{B}\mathcal{K}$ at the origin in the complex plane. \end{remark}